AoDminecraft/stellaris-ancient-structures/README.md

 ## 📄 License

 This mod is free to use and modify.
-Credit appreciated but not required.
+Credit appreciated but not required for private projects for public projects linking this Github repository is sufficient.

 ## 👤 Author